This driver is used for communication with FATEK

 for tersting purposes), this component is always functional.

-- The communication is done via Ethernet or via standard serial link (COM1, COM2 ...).
+- The communication is done via Ethernet or via the computer's serial port (COM1, COM2 ...).

 - The PROMOTIC application is the MASTER (i.e. it initiates the data transfer) from this communication point of view.